Debian security FAQ

-A: If you learn of a security problem, either in your package or someone else's please always contact the security team, preferably by filing a ticket in Request Tracker, but you can also reach them via email at email@example.com.
+A: If you learn of a security problem, either in your package or someone else's please always contact the security team via email at email@example.com.
 They keep track of outstanding security problems, can help maintainers with security problems or fix problems on their own, are responsible for sending out security advisories and maintaining security.debian.org.

 The Developer's Reference has complete instructions on what to do.